Historic Phoenix Architecture Styles In Phoenix, Arizona

 Yaple Park and Medlock Place Historic District are two neighborhoods you can find French Provincials.

 The Georgian style, with its long history in America, is among our country’s most consistently popular styles.
-Admired for its symmetrical design, classic proportions, and decorative elements, it is commonly associated with the reigns of England’s King Georges, I through III and there are a handful in Phoenix, Arizona Historic Districts.
+Admired for its symmetrical design, classic proportions, and decorative elements, it is commonly associated with the reigns of England’s King Georges, I through III.
+There are only a small handful in Phoenix, Arizona Historic Districts.

 The Mission Revival home movement enjoyed its greatest popularity between 1890 and 1915 but continued evolving into the 1930’s.
 The Spanish Mission Style and its associated Spanish Colonial Revival Style became internationally influential.